 Does it make more sense to rent than to buy?
 That has been a long-running debate in this country.
-However, the question is flawed: There is no right answer.
+However, the question is flawed: There is no correct answer.

 There may be times in your life when it does make more sense to rent.
-There will also be times when buying is the financially sound decision.
+However, there will also be times when buying is financially sound.
 The key is to look at your situation and the housing and rental markets before deciding which option is best for you.

-The fact remains, though that the majority of U.S. residents prefer owning.
+The fact remains, though, that most U.S. residents prefer owning.
 It sounds corny, but owning a home largely remains part of the American dream.
-According to the November 2017 Home Purchase Sentiment Index conducted by Fannie Mae, 87.8 percent of younger renters think owning a home makes more sense.
+According to the November 2022 Home Purchase Sentiment Index conducted by Fannie Mae, 57.3 percent of respondents think owning a home makes more sense.
 They cite protection against rent increases and the long-term investment value of a home purchase as important reasons.

-The fortunes of the housing and apartment markets are always in flux.
+The fortunes of the housing and apartment markets are constantly in flux.
 One year, the housing market might see rising prices.
-The next, apartment rents might skyrocket.
+Next, apartment rents might skyrocket.
 Before deciding whether it makes more financial sense for you to own or rent, make sure to consider market factors.

-For instance, in late 2017, owning a home remains very affordable in historical terms.
-The National Association of Realtors reported that the median sales price of existing homes stood at $248,000 in November 2017.
-That is a 5.8 percent bump from the prior year.
-At the same time, mortgage interest rates were slightly above record lows.
-The average interest rate on a 30-year fixed-rate mortgage loan stood at under 4.04 percent in late December 2017, according to Mortgage News Daily.
+The National Association of Realtors' latest report states that the median sales price of existing homes stood at $389,500 towards the end of 2022.
+That is a 8.58 percent bump from the prior year.
+At the same time, mortgage interest rates have risen significantly.
+According to Mortgage News Daily, the average interest rate on a 30-year fixed-rate mortgage loan was at 6.13 percent at the end of 2022.
+The prior year rate was 3.26 percent.

 Meanwhile, apartment rents have been rising fairly steadily since 2011.
-At the end of the third quarter 2017, the US Median Asking Rent was at $912.00.
-That is about a $70 increase from the prior year's median asking rent of $1,203.
+At the end of 2022, the U.S. Median Asking Rent was at $1,334.
+A minor increase from the prior year's median asking rent of $1,203.

-The average prices of both owning a home and renting an apartment are key factors to consider.
+The average prices of owning a home and renting an apartment are vital factors to consider.
 Depending on where they stand, you might be more inclined to lean toward owning or renting.

 When does it make sense to rent?
-You might be better off renting an apartment when you are just entering the workforce or when you do not have much ready cash.
+You might be better off renting an apartment when you are just entering the workforce or not having much ready cash.

 Renting makes sense for people who are more likely to move in a short period.
-That is often the case with people who are just starting their careers.
-You may be assigned a job in a new part of town.
-You might find a better position in another part of the country.
+That is often the case with people who are just starting their careers -- they may be assigned a job in a new part of town or find a better position in another part of the country.
 In either case, you want to be able to move in a hurry.
 If you own a home, you will have to sell it.
 Selling a home can take months.
-If you rent, depending on when your lease ends, you can just move.
+However, you can move at the end of your lease if you rent.

 Renting also makes sense if you do not have much available cash.
 Most conventional mortgage lenders require a down payment of at least 5 percent of a home's purchase price for those with excellent credit.
-For a moderately priced house of $200,000, that comes out to a down payment of $10,000.
+A moderately-priced house of $200,000 will have a down payment of $10,000.
 That is a lot of cash to scrape together.
-It might make sense to rent until you can save that down payment money.
+So it might make sense to rent until you can save that down payment money.

 Renting might also be a better option when you have a low credit score.
-Lenders depend on your three-digit credit score for loan approval and interest rate determinations.
+Lenders depend on your credit score for loan approval and interest rate determinations.
 If you have a history of missed payments and high credit card debt, your credit score might be low.
-Lenders reserve their best interest rates for those borrowers who have FICO credit scores of 740 or higher.
+Lenders reserve their best interest rates for borrowers with FICO credit scores of 740 or higher.
 If yours is far lower than that, you might not qualify for a loan.
-Moreover, if you do, it will be at a high interest rate.
-It might make sense, then, to rent until you can boost that score by practicing good financial habits.
+Moreover, it will be at a high-interest rate if you do.
+Then, it might make sense to rent until you can boost that score by practicing good financial habits.

-Renting also makes sense if you prefer the freedom of not having to do lawn work or home maintenance.
-When the heat goes out when you are renting, you call your landlord.
-When it goes out when you own a home, you call a contractor.
-Then you pay dearly for it.
+Renting also makes sense if you prefer the freedom of not maintaining your lawn or home.
+When the heat goes out when you rent, you call your landlord.
+When it goes out when you own a home, you call a contractor, which could cost a bit of cash.

 There are some disadvantages to renting, however.
 First, you are at the mercy of the landlord, who can steadily raise your rent each year.
 You will also never know if you rent an apartment directly under the noisiest family in your building.
-You also often have restrictions on how you can paint and decorate your apartment.
-You will never build up equity when you continuously rent either.
+You also often have restrictions on painting and decorating your apartment.
+In addition, you will never build up equity when you continuously rent either.

 Owning a home also comes with its pros and cons.

-On the pro side, when you own a home, you build up equity.
+On the pro side, you build up equity when you own a home.
 As you pay down your mortgage loan, you gain access to your home's equity.
-You can tap into that equity, often at low interest rates, to pay down credit card bills, help cover your children's college costs or fund a home renovation.
-When it is time to downsize, you can sell your home and take the profits from the sale to buy either a less expensive, smaller house or condo or make a trip around the globe.
+You can tap into that equity, often at low-interest rates, to pay down credit card bills, help cover your children's college costs or fund a home renovation.
+Then, when it is time to downsize, you can sell your home and take the profits from the sale to buy either a less expensive, smaller house or condo or make a trip around the globe.
 Owning gives you that financial freedom.

 When you own, you can do what you would like with your house.
 For example, you can paint your bedroom red, add a third bathroom or convert the space above your garage into a home office.
 The choice is yours.

 Owning, though, is not all positives.
-You will have to pay, depending on where you live, hefty property taxes.
+Depending on where you live, you will have to pay hefty property taxes.
 You will also be responsible for any repairs that pop up.
 With the possibility of leaking roofs, burst pipes, and sinking foundations, you can count on spending money on home repairs just about every year you own your residence.
-If housing values go down, you might end up owing more on your mortgage loan than what your house is worth.
+In addition, if housing values go down, you might end up owing more on your mortgage loan than what your house is worth.